This post was published on SAIconnections blog. You can read the original post here.

 Did you notice how he understands the variations, the just-noticeable differences?
 The mental challenge is about how he can perform his role if the drum is out of reach.
 I share my thought process by demonstrating how I would solve the problem.
 The child picks it up and applies it.
 Over a period of time, this child has developed resilience and motivation in interactions and is doing fabulously for himself today.

 Working on many diverse frameworks over a period of time leads to beautiful, natural interactions.

-Let’s briefly run through them.
+Let’s briefly run through the foundations of communication:

 1. Communication is about reciprocity